SmartTokenLabs/TokenScript/doc/articles/data-object.md

 # Where are we going from here?

-The token data object described in this article is a piece of work under TokenScript project, which is ... (put some PR stuff here and backlinks)
+The token data object described in this article is a thread of work under TokenScript project.
+You may find a lot more about it in the:

+(Waiting OASIS repository and mailin glist)

+And participate through

+(Waiting OASIS web pages of our project)

 [^1]: The same schema can be written in a equivalent shorthand format called ASN.1: